Online Lab Submission

 - the Ω button opens a table of special characters that allows students to more precisely express their essay answer.

 - the Submit button saves the "finished" composition to the database.
-If a student forgets to click the Submit button, an alert warns them that they will lose their unsaved work.
+If a student forgets to click the Submit button and moves to another problem, an alert warns them that they will lose their unsaved work.

 - the Edit Answer link allows the student to come back to this essay answer any time before the due date passes to make changes to their answer.